christiankakesa/gettext-mote_parser/README.md

 # GetText::MoteParser

-This gem is for [Ruby GetText](https://github.com/ruby-gettext/gettext) gem in order to handle translations in [Mote](https://github.com/soveran/mote) template files.
+This gem is for [Ruby GetText](https://github.com/ruby-gettext/gettext) in order to handle translations in [Mote](https://github.com/soveran/mote) template files.

 ## Installation